spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/glue/marketplace-return-management-feature-integration.md

 ---
-title: Glue API - Marketplace return management feature integration
+title: Glue API - Marketplace Return Management feature integration
 last_updated: Apr 8, 2021
 description: This document describes the process how to integrate the Marketplace Return Management API feature into a Spryker project.
 ---